Low Fulney

 Thornholme Grange, a house of 15th-century origin, was built of brick on the supposed site of Spalding Priory dairy.
 It was extended and partially rebuilt in the 16th century.
-It was altered in the 19th century, and again in 1936 when acquired by the Land Settlement Association.
+It was altered in the 19th century, and again when acquired by the Land Settlement Association.
+The association was established in 1936, made up of 38 tenanted smallholdings for unemployed miners from the north-east, at the time of the Jarrow March.